gfbio/gfbio-dmp-tool/docs/setup_notes.md

 - adapt/add rm/cp command to copy envs properly to build directory
 - add sed onliner to add branch+test specific name to ALLOWED_HOSTS

-- next: add adapted start script for ci tests (copy compose/production/django/start)
+- add adapted start script for ci tests (copy compose/production/django/start)
-  wip: add ci_start, add command in Dockerfile doing the same for ci_start what is done for start, in webtest.yml use ci_start instead of start in django-> command section
+    - add ci_start, add command in Dockerfile doing the same for ci_start what is done for start, in webtest.yml use ci_start instead of start in django -> command section
+    - add migrate command (analog to existing collectstatic) to ci_start

 # GitLab CI (general setup, maybe outdated ... )